 The reason I consider photosynthesis the second generous act found in nature is because it establishes partnerships and collaboration as an essential requirement of life.
 It assumes that a partnership with trees, grass, algae, etc. is capable of showing up and contributing.
 Without this relationship, nutrients can’t be harvested.
 Interdependence is necessary.

 These two generous acts are often lost in the way we see the world and our organizations.
 We readily accept that people are driven by self-interest without questioning if we can transcend this motivating force.
 In the self-interest mindset, the individual sees itself alone against the world.
 Sometimes self-interest can extend to one’s family or “tribe”.
 In these scenarios, an individual is within their rights to act in a way that serves themselves first and foremost.
 This creates challenges in families, communities, organizations, and societies.
 If everyone is fighting for themselves first, there is an assumption that they are all they need to survive.

 Nature, however, isn’t designed to be a system filled with individual self-interest.
-Nature is designed to have relationships that help plants and other species survive.
+Nature is designed to have relationships that help plants and other species survive in a mutual interdependence.
 In fact, the more isolated a species is in nature, the closer it is to death.
 Thriving is always done in relationship with others because nature is designed as an interdependent system!

 What if organizations could be designed to create conditions of reciprocal generosity, where we were expected to work together in service to a higher shared purpose?
 Photosynthesis assumes that the earth has the capacity to use the energy of sunlight.
 When was the last time managers assumed that employees were fully capable of equally contributing value to an action, decision, or the larger organization?
 This essential belief is necessary for nature to work and is critical to an organization’s success.
 Generosity invites, supports, nurtures, and demands engagement because the leader believes employees are capable and essential.